 TotalBoat paint is one of the best selling brands in the garage door paint market.
 It's unlike regular paints and features benefits that make it perfect for garage doors.
 It has outstanding color retention, and its polyurethane component gives it greater durability than most paints.
 Additionally, it's available in a wide variety of colors and self-levels, allowing even amateur painters to paint without worrying about uneven ends.

-Customers on Amazon loved this product, rating it an impressive 4.5 out of 5 stars.
+Customers on No products found. loved this product, rating it an impressive 4.5 out of 5 stars.
 TotalBoat Wet Edge Topside Paint costs between $30 and $100 depending on the size and color.

 Still looking for the best paint for your garage door?
 Then Rust-Oleum Hammered Metal Finish may have it covered.
 This paint nails it with some fantastic features such as: